 In total, our expert spent in excess of 11 days giving evidence before the High Court in Johannesburg in May 2016.

 The High Court rejected the primary position of SAA’s expert that Comair’s damages would be zero.
 As regards SAA’s expert secondary position, that Comair suffered some loss as a result of the illegal schemes, the High Court agreed with the vast majority of assumptions used by our expert in this complex case.
 In particular, the High Court agreed that SAA’s illegal schemes were likely to have had lingering effects in the market after those schemes had been terminated, and that the calculation of damages should refl ect these effects.

 In February 2017 the High Court awarded Comair damages of ZAR 554.2m plus interest, the effect of which is make the amount payable by SAA in excess of ZAR 1.1bn.

 Senior Managing Director

-Managing Director, Head of Economic and Financial Consulting, South Africa
+Managing Director, Head of Economic & Financial Consulting, South Africa